 Ahhh Dubrovnik.
 This was definitely one of my favorite destinations during this winter trip because the milder weather gave me a chance to defrost from the biting cold of some of the other cities.
 Oh, and the coastal views of the Adriatic are not half bad either.
 With only 1000 people residing in Old Town Dubrovnik, this medieval, walled town is the perfect destination away from the hustle and bustle.
 My friend and I actually rang in our New Year here, and it was wonderful.
 The crowd was a bit older than I expected, but that was ok.
 The streets were filled as the clock struck 12 and you couldn’t help but feel the resounding joy and glee from every direction.
 Looking for a place to spend New Year’s Even that’s fun but without all the madness?
 I’d definitely suggest Dubrovnik.

 Until somewhat recently, I’d never even heard of Ljubljana, I wouldn’t have even been able to pronounce the name if someone showed it to me on a piece of paper, let alone point to it on a map (it’s pronounced Lyoo-blee-ahna by the way).
 However, once I discovered this gem I knew it was somewhere I wanted to visit.
 Every photo I saw screamed charming, and people who have visited this city concurred.

-Cobble stoned streets adorned with intergalactic-like Christmas lights and decorations, this city was every bit of charming as I thought it would be.
-Wonder through the colorful streets and pop in to any of the cute little boutiques that you’ll find ever few feet.
+Cobble-stoned streets, adorned with intergalactic-like Christmas lights and decorations, this city was every bit of charming as I thought it would be.
+Wonder through the colorful streets and pop in to any of the cute little boutiques that you’ll find every few feet.
 Also, you’ll find tables and chairs lining the sidewalks (yes, even in winter) with patrons enjoying themselves over coffee and conversations.